An Interview with Hannah Downey - Creative Director at Agriframes

 A kitchen window or place that you sit.
 I imagine I am looking at a flat page and want to create a beautiful picture that I can’t take my eyes off.
 I create focal points for the composition and garden structures are a useful tool for this.
 None are better than an arch, a doorway leading your eye through the garden and beyond.

 Also walking through an arch when it is covered in a beautiful fragrant rose that you have watched entwine itself year by year up and over the structure is really pleasurable.
-We have two arches in our garden, several queen obelisks and numerous plant supports
+We have two arches in our garden, several king obelisks and numerous plant supports

 RHS Chelsea Flower Show is a highlight of the year for Agriframes – how do you go about designing the garden for the show?